 Using remote motion sensors applied to the horse, the stride of each limb is measured and analyzed.
 The resulting data is interpreted, in order to determine which limb or limbs are likely contributing to subtle stride deficiencies or obvious lameness.
 This is useful for identifying the affected limb and when diagnostic blocking.
 The system used is called The Equinosis Q with Lameness Locator, often called simply the Lameness Locator.

 Acupuncture point reactivity correlates with an imbalance of energy flow through the meridian on which it lies.
 The meridians are mapped out and follow the general anatomy of the nervous system.
-Point reactivity aids in localization of the source of pain and is useful to determine a region of discomfort in the body including internal medical issues and limb involvement
+Point reactivity aids in localization of the source of pain and is useful to determine a region of discomfort in the body including internal medical issues and limb involvement.
+These points are then used in the treatment, to alter the energy (Qi) balance in the body.

-Horses are affected by numerous medical issues including infectious disease, chronic respiratory and skin diseases, behavioral issues that may be psychogenic or secondary to an underlying condition.
+Horses are affected by numerous medical issues including infectious disease, chronic respiratory and skin diseases, behavioral issues that may be psychogenic or secondary to an underlying condition, chronic weight loss and obesity.
 Diagnosis and treatment is achieved by following a logical step-wise approach.

-After diagnosing a specific condition, we discuss and offer all types of conventional therapies available.
-Considering the patient’s age, overall health, use, long and short term benefits, and economic considerations, we develop a best-suited plan for the patient.
+After diagnosing a specific condition, Dr. Miller will discuss and offer all types of conventional therapies available.
+Considering the patient’s age, overall health, use, long and short-term benefits, and economic considerations, Dr. Miller will develop the best-suited plan for the individual patient.

 High energy focused wave impulses are projected in a focused axis into injured soft tissue and bone structures to stimulate healing, increase blood flow, and provide pain relief.
 Dr. Miller uses state of the art shockwave equipment (extracorporeal shockwave equipment) to provide maximum benefits for his patients.

-PRP is Naturally occurring growth factors and platelets (similar to stem cells) are harvested from the horse’s blood and used to stimulate and expedite the healing of injured tendons and ligaments.
+PRP is Naturally occurring growth factors and platelets (similar to stem cells) are harvested from the horse’s blood and used to stimulate and expedite the healing of injured tendons, ligaments, and synovial spaces.

 Pro-Stride (Autologous Conditioned Plasma) is also made from your horses blood and contains high concentrations of anti inflammatory and healing factors.
 The prepared solution is injected directly into the affected joint or joints.